Zzh-tju/ZoneEval/tutorials/readme.md

 In this situation, an object can be well detected without being influenced by its spatial position.

 ## Something Interesting - A closer look at spatial bias

-#### With ZP, you can evaluate the object detectors in any way you want.
-It's up to you.

 Some of you may have heard that if the dataset has few objects in a zone, the detector may perform poorly in that zone.
 The question is even if we admit that, how do we discover it?
 Is there any quantitive evidence? **ZP is made for this**.